imateusilva/heimdall-js/README.md

 keyboardListener.subscribe((data) => console.log(data));
 ```
 #### Notify specific observers
-But if you want to notify only one or more specific observers.
+But if you want to notify only one or more specific observers...
+Yes, you can do it!

 In this case, you will need to name your observers, like on the last code line:
 ```javascript
 import Heimdall from 'heimdall-js';